A-GX/tikzstyle-QuantumOptic2D/ReadMe.md

 - Using the default node size might output a picture a bit too big for your needs, in this cas scale **The whole tikz picture** using

         \begin{tikzpicture}[scale=.65, every node/.style={scale=.65}]

+- When using with beamer, do not forget to use a `fragile` frame environment!

 ## How can you help ?
 ### Missing Nodes